 What did you do after leaving Wyldewood?

 I graduated from Harding University in 1998, and Lana and I moved to Dallas where we have been ever since.
-I went on to get my MBA at TCU and taught there part time for 5 years after graduating.
+I went on to get my MBA at TCU and taught there part-time for 5 years after graduating.
 I currently work at Trinity Industries, a railcar manufacturing and leasing company, where I lead their Customer Delivery team.

 You were here during the transition from Coach Groover to Michael Lincoln.
 What do you remember about that transition?